-Interview w/ Isaiah Rider!
-Laker Drama, NBA snitches, LeBron dunking, Christian Who & his documentary
+Isaiah Rider Interview: Lakers Drama, NBA snitches, Christian Who & Dunk Contests

 Hook is my boy, he was probably just as good as the rest of us.
 It really comes down to environment, opportunity, and focus.
 Hook could have made it, I don’t know what really happened.
 I would have to find the footage of Hook doing dunks over cars, and some of the craziest dunks I have seen to this day.

 J Kidd, B Shaw, GP, we are all from the same era and the respect is there.
 Every one of us stands out in our own way.

 You bounced around a couple junior colleges before landing in UNLV.
 How was it playing for Tark?

 A lot of people don’t know how big of an impact Mitch Richmond had on my career path.
 When I was a senior in high school, Mitch would come pick me up and take me to the Warriors practices.
 He mentored me and that’s why I went to the junior colleges before UNLV.
 Tark was a great coach, unfortunately amid the controversy that was happening when I got to UNLV, we didn’t get to play until my senior year in the NCAA championship.